Jeff-White-AZ/Florida_Crop_BMP_Datasets/Tools/Compare_datasets/Documentation_compare_datasets.md

 below.
 We assume that the user is familiar with basic operation of the R language, use of RStudio, and organization of their datasets.

 1. Download the script ‘FL_Crop_BMP_dataset_compare.R’ to whatever folder you prefer.

-2.

-3. Open the script in RStudio.
+2. Open the script in RStudio.

-4. If not done previously, install the following packages from Tools -\> Install packages …
+3. If not done previously, install the following packages from Tools -\> Install packages …

    1. diffobj

    2. logr

    3. openxlsx2

-5. Edit the file path names for the two files you wish to compare.
+4. Edit the file path names for the two files you wish to compare.
 For
    example:

 > file_path1 \<- file.path("FDACS_UFGA8201_peanut.94.xlsx")
 >
 > file_path2 \<- file.path("FDACS_UFGA8201_peanut.94_new.xlsx")
 >
 > The function file.path() can receive multiple arguments, allowing you
 > to specify complex paths if needed.

 6. Run the script from RStudio by entering ‘alt-ctrl-r’ or navigating through the menu bar to Code -\> Run Region -\> Run All.

 7. The script should run, outputting the results of the comparisons to the console as it goes through tests of increasing stringency.
+A log file, "Excel compare.log" is also generated.

 8. If there are differences in the numbers of sheets, sheet names, or dimensions of data on sheets (based on all rows and columns), the script will halt processing with a warning message.
-The log file will also have a report.
+The log file will also contain a report.

 9. If differences in the content of individual sheets are found, these will be reported according to the three areas of data on each sheet:

-    1. Row 1 for instructions.
+   - Row 1 for instructions.

-    2. Rows 2 and 3 for suggested terms and units.
+   - Rows 2 and 3 for suggested terms and units.

-    3. Row 4 and beyond for main data.
+   - Row 4 and beyond for main data.

-10. To obtain detailed information on where the differences occur, the user has to a command similar to:
+10. To obtain detailed information on where the differences occur, the user has to enter a command in the console similar to:

 > diffObj(mismatched_sheets3\[\['O3.
 Crop Growth'\]\]\$df1,
 > mismatched_sheets3\[\['O3.
 Crop Growth'\]\]\$df2)

-The results, similar to Fig. 1, are displayed in the Viewer window of RStudio.
-You may resize.
+The results, such as in Fig. 1, are displayed in the Viewer window of RStudio.
+You may resize your windows if there are multiple differences.

 This completes the process for comparing similar datasets.